fsh-nur/tech221_aws/README.md

 1. Go to Settings on Github:
-2. Locate the tab on the left-hand side which says "SSH and GPG Keys" 3.Click on "Add new key"
+2. Locate the tab on the left-hand side which says "SSH and GPG Keys"
+3. Click on "Add new key"
-4.Name the key  (usually identical to what you named it on your local machine) and enter the SSH number you copied earlier.
+4. Name the key  (usually identical to what you named it on your local machine) and enter the SSH number you copied earlier.

 ## Now we test!